itsliamegan/unobtrusive-js/README.md

 ##### Redirecting After Submission

 Redirecting is a common pattern after form submission.
 Redirects are as transparent as possible with Unobtrusive.
 If the server returns a typical 302 response, XMLHttpRequest will transparently follow it, and Unobtrusive will redirect to the final URL. **If the server returns a text response with the Content-Type: application/json, Unobtrusive will `eval` it**!
 This is very useful if you use Turbolinks, so you can send a `Turbolinks.visit` back to the client to redirect. **Make sure** that you don't send back user-generated text in the JavaScript, because it will be evaluated in the global scope by the browser!

+## Browser Support

+This library only supports browsers that support ES2015 and newer.
+If you want to include a Promise polyfill, you're free to - but, frankly, it's almost 2020, and most people will have updated their browser in the last 4 years.